MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui2/getting-started.md

 The library is available as a NuGet package that can be added to any new or existing Visual Studio project.

 > [!NOTE]
-> For more information on trying out early previews of WinUI 3.0, see [WinUI 3.0 Preview 1](../winui3/index.md).
+> For more information on trying out early previews of WinUI 3, see [Windows UI Library 3 Preview 2 (July 2020)](../winui3/index.md).

 ## Download and install the Windows UI Library